AntoineHX/smart_augmentation/README.md

 ## Code example

-An example use of Smart_aug can be found in 'test_dataug.py' with Augmented model, and 'run_dist_dataugV3' in 'train_utils.py'.
+An example use of Smart_aug can be found in 'smart_aug_example.py', and 'run_simple_smartaug' in 'train_utils.py'.

+For more control over the optimization process see 'test_dataug.py' and 'run_dist_dataugV3' in 'train_utils.py'.